Island hopping in Greece

 Milos (5 nights): for beaches

-Next day, visit the old port of Klima, whose doors will make you feel like you're in a cartoon and Popeye might pop up from behind one of the doors in any minute.
-The eroded volcanic plates around Sarakiniko will bring you, on the other hand, into a moonlike environment.
+Next day, visit the old port of Klima, whose doors will make you feel like you're in a cartoon, and Popeye might pop up from behind one of the doors at any minute.
+On the other hand, the eroded volcanic plates around Sarakiniko will bring you into a moonlike environment.
 The contrast of the blue-green waters will make you want to stay there forever...

 Choose your Greek Islands Pass

 There are 2 different Interrail Greek Islands Passes on offer.
 Choosing between them depends on the number of ferry trips you would like to take and if you want to combine your trip with Italy and the rest of Europe, or only visit Greece...

 What is the difference between the 2 Passes?

 The main difference between the two Passes is the number of ferry trips that you can take.
 The 6-day Greek Islands Pass includes 2 international trips between Italy and Greece, and 4 ferry trips between the Greek islands.
 Alternatively, the 4-day Greek Islands Pass allows you to make up to 4 domestic ferry trips between the Greek Islands.